wp-plugins/wp-advanced-importer/Readme.txt

 * Initial release version.
 Tested and found works well without any issues.

 == Upgrade Notice ==
+= 2.0.5 =
+* Upgrade now for issue fixes and 4.2.2 compatibility

 = 2.0.4 =
 * Upgrade now for issue fixes and 4.1.1 compatibility